-Our experts will suggest dozens of captivating business names and you pick the one you love.
+Our experts will suggest dozens of captivating business name ideas and you pick the business name you love.

 - 100 business name ideas in 7 days or less

-- If you get fewer than 100 name ideas, get 100% of your money back
+- If you get < 100 business name ideas, get 100% of your money back

 - Award winning customer support